swiftlang/swift-evolution/proposals/0289-result-builders.md

 With some more experience, a facility like this could become part of the standard library.

 ### Stateful result builders
-All of the `build*` functions for a result builder type are defined to be `static`, and no instances of the result builder type are created by the result builder transform.
+All of the `build*` methods for a result builder type are defined to be `static`, and no instances of the result builder type are created by the result builder transform.
 However, the transform could create an instance of the result builder type at the beginning of the transformed function, then call `build*` instance methods on it.
-For example, this code adapted from [Constantino Tsarouhas](https://forums.swift.org/t/pitch-2-result-builders/39410/67)):
+For example, this code adapted from [Constantino Tsarouhas](https://forums.swift.org/t/pitch-2-function-builders/39410/67)):

 ```swift
 struct Heading<Content : Element> : Element {